themousepotato/themousepotato.github.io/about.md

 tags: about
 ---

 Hola gente!
-I'm Navaneeth, a sophomore at Indian Institute of Technology, Kharagpur.
+I'm Navaneeth, a third year undergraduate at Indian Institute of Technology, Kharagpur.
 I'm a free software activist, ML/DL enthusiast and interested in experimenting and learning new stuff from good fellas.
 Pythonista since programming.

 I am also an Executive Head at Kharagpur Open Source Society, where we organise workshops and events related to open source and programming.